dildeolupbiten/TkAstroDb/README.md

         [sum(y) * (x[i] + y[i]) / (sum(x) + sum(y)) for i in range(12)]
 ```

 **17.2.
-Sjoerd's Method:** This method is recommended to be used when the population number of the control group is larger.
+Sjoerd's Method:** When one of the categories is a sub category of another, using this method is recommended.

 ```python3
 #!/usr/bin/env python3